digitalspring/whitepaper/whitepaper.md

 While a shared secret allows membership verification, it does not solve the issue of how a member finds other members for the purpose of data distribution (see section [Multicast algorithm]).
-For this reason, each member will additionally store a subset of the full member list, referred to as the member's *neighbors*.
+For this reason, each member – including the sender – will store a subset of the full member list, referred to as the member's *neighbors*.^[The neighbor relationship is symmetric, so if A is a neighbor of B then B is also a neighbor of A.]

 The number $N$ of such neighbors stored at every peer must be chosen sufficiently high to guarantee that the graph consisting of all members that are online at one instant in time, with edges being drawn between them if they are neighbors, is always connected.
-Also, the neighbor relationship is a symmetric one, so if A is a neighbor of B then B is also a neighbor of A.
+This serves to ensure that whenever help of the rest of the group is needed, e.g. when a message is being distributed or requested in hindsight, the *whole* group is leveraged.
+Put into more concrete terms, this prevents that some part of the group does not receive a new message because it's not connected to the sender or any member connected to him.
+While a situation like this can never be ruled out (think, for instance, of the infamous IRC net splits), a high $N$ will reduce its likelihood.
+Digital Spring also choses the neighbors randomly such that no additional structuring reduces the chances of connectedness and the entropy for the neighborship graph, given $N$, is at a maximum.

 ### Adjusting the member list, rekeying